ssharm84/ASPNetCoreMicroservices/README.md

             host.Run();

 Discount.gRPC
-1.  gRPC is a synchronous backend microservice-to-microservice communication and is implemented where performance is critical
+1. Google Remote Procedure Call(Grpc) is a synchronous backend microservice-to-microservice communication and is implemented where performance is critical
 2. Right click on Discount folder->Add a new project->Search with gRPC and create ASP.Net Core gRPC Service, Project Name-Discount.Grpc
 3. In the folder structure, Protos folder has the gRPC service
 4. We are going to create a new proto file for exposing discount to Basket Microservices.